 The scholarship reflects Osborne’s extraordinary investment in Denison students over more than four decades on the faculty from 1961 to 2003.
 During that time, he founded and led the Denison Singers, conducted the concert choir, collaborated on musical theatre productions, and cultivated a culture of artistic rigor and intellectual curiosity.

 Yet perhaps his most enduring contribution was the community he built — one that alums still describe as family.
 The Singers ensemble evolved into one of Denison’s most beloved artistic traditions.
-Though the group formally dissolved following Osborne’s retirement in 2003, its alumni community has remained extraordinarily close.
+Though the group formally dissolved following Osborne’s retirement in 2003, its alumni community has remained extraordinarily close by attending periodic reunions.

 “WO stitched together this family of very diverse people who sang under his baton and who now love each other across multiple generations,” MacDonell said.
-“The glue is family, music, and love of music.”
+“WO was our glue.
+And now that glue is the Singers’ family and our love of shared music making.”

 Over the decades, WO challenged students not only musically, but intellectually and culturally.
 Singers alums recall transformative tours across the United States and Europe, performances in cathedrals and concert halls, and exposure to music, history, art, and expansive ideas.